rusoto/rusoto/AWS-CREDENTIALS.md

 Rusoto has the ability to source AWS access credentials in a few different ways:

-1. Environment variables via `rusoto::EnvironmentProvider` (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)
+1. Environment variables via `rusoto_core::EnvironmentProvider` (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)
-2. AWS credentials file via `rusoto::ProfileProvider`
+2. AWS credentials file via `rusoto_core::ProfileProvider`
-3. IAM ECS container profile via `rusoto::ContainerProvider`
+3. IAM ECS container profile via `rusoto_core::ContainerProvider`
-4. IAM EC2 instance profile via `rusoto::InstanceMetadataProvider`
+4. IAM EC2 instance profile via `rusoto_core::InstanceMetadataProvider`

-There is also `rusoto::ChainProvider`, which is a convenience for attempting to source access credentials using the methods above in order.
+There is also `rusoto_core::ChainProvider`, which is a convenience for attempting to source access credentials using the methods above in order.
 If credentials cannot be obtained through one method, it falls back to the next.
 If all possibilites are exhausted, an error will be returned.